Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - WebReaver – Commercial, graphical web application vulnerability scanner designed for macOS.

-- cms-explorer – Reveal the specific modules, plugins, components and themes that various websites powered by content management systems are running.
+- cms-explorer – Reveal the specific modules, plugins, components, and themes that various websites powered by content management systems are running.

-- joomscan – Joomla vulnerability scanner.
+- joomscan – one of the best Hacking Tools for Joomla vulnerability scanner.

 - ACSTIS – Automated client-side template injection (sandbox escape/bypass) detection for AngularJS.